dhimansarkar18/Logistic-Regression-Cardio-Vascular-Disease-Dataset-./README.md

 # Instructions on How to Launch
  - I. Open the python notebook on google colab.
  - II.
 Mount the Google Drive: drive.mount("/content/drive")
  - III.
-Link the working directories: census = "/content/drive/MyDrive/MSBA_Colab_2020/ML_Algorithms/CA05/Data/cvd_data.csv"
+Link the working directories: "/content/drive/MyDrive/MSBA_Colab_2020/ML_Algorithms/CA05/Data/cvd_data.csv"
  - IV.
 Run the Code
  - V. Generating the Accuracy and the ROC AUC Score for the best model